 I can’t be certain of where, but at some point over the last month I came across Rembrandt’s depiction of the Prodigal Son parable (pictured below).
 While I am sure I have seen this famous 1660’s painting before in my life, I have never actually seen it for what it is because I haven’t come across it since understanding the story that inspired it.

 A couple years ago, as I was in the process of finding the Faith again, I got the news that I would soon be a father.
-During this time I read something that catalyzed my formation as a Catholic man and father, it said that if there’s only one thing a Catholic father must read about fatherhood, it’s the Biblical story of the Prodigal Son.
-It pointed out the importance of understanding that a real father forgives unforgivable acts and is virtuous even when common sense begs him not to be.
+During this time I read something that said that if there’s only one thing a father must read about fatherhood, it should be the Biblical story of the Prodigal Son.
+It highlights that a real father forgives unforgivable acts and is virtuous even when common sense begs him not to be.
 Not aware of this apparently famous parable, I turned to scripture to read just what this was all about.

 After reading the short Gospel story, I sat in silence longer than the time it took to read.
-It was as if Jesus told this parable with me in mind.
+It was as if Christ told this parable with me in mind.
 This story–depicted beautifully in both paintings pictured above–was the key to understanding my own past.
 True, many young people leave their parents in search of a selfish and “wild” lifestyle, squandering not only money entrusted to them but also the goodwill and trust of their parents; but not all children return to the open arms of unconditional forgiveness and redemption.
 I did.
-After reading the story a couple more times, I knew what kind of father I was to be.
+And this is the father I needed to be.

 Just like our Father in heaven, fathers on earth are called to forgive and redeem.
 Without fathers (either heavenly or earthly), what hope do sons and daughters have in this world and beyond?